What are heatmaps and how to use them for website and mobile app analytics

 Measures like the California Consumer Privacy Act (CCPA) impose certain restrictions on how consumer data is recorded, stored, and managed.
 Companies risk fines up to $7,500 per violation, meaning the more traffic — the greater the risk.

 Companies that operate in Europe, or deal with the data of EU citizens, must comply with GDPR (General Data Protection Regulation).
 In practice, this means that users should provide express consent to access their personal data and be made aware that they are being tracked.
 GDPR serves as a blueprint for local regulations in many countries (like Brazil).
 Fines for non compliance are very steep: Up to €20 million, or 4% annual global turnover — whichever is higher.

-If your business deals with medical records or health information in the US, everything you use for web analysis must be HIPPA compliant.
+If your business handles medical records or protected health information in the US, your use of web analysis tools may need to comply with HIPAA regulations.
 HIPPA is a very serious regulation.
 Up to $25,000 in fines for civil penalties — 10 times that if the violation is considered criminal.
 In addition, the offending party may be required to pay compensation and legal fees to the victims, with the responsible individual risking up to 1 year in jail for negligence.

 As heatmaps visualize clicks and other user actions, a certain portion of user activity won’t be represented on a typical heat map when compliance is taken into account.

 No less important is the security of the processes with which data is gathered and stored — the threat of data leaks and hacking is very real.
 Nefarious actors constantly probe systems for weaknesses to get their hands on valuable personal information that can be illegally sold or used for criminal purposes.